munishm/bicep-workshop/Challenges/Challenge1.md

 ## Compiling & Decompiling to ARM JSON template

-Bicep also helps to convert the Bicep templates to JSON templates & viceversa.
-You can convert to JSON template using the `Build` command.
+Bicep can convert the Bicep templates to JSON templates & viceversa.
+You can convert Bicep to JSON template using the `Build` command.

-Try converting your bicep template to the JSON template or take an existing JSON template from Azure to convert it into Bicep.
+Convert your bicep template to the JSON template.

+Bicep can also decompile an existing JSON template to Bicep.

 Steps to decompile:
 https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/decompile?tabs=azure-cli

 Congratulations on completing your first Bicep challenge.
-Let's now move to writing some more detailed templates.
+Let's move to writing some more detailed templates.
 [Click here](./Challenge2.md) to go to next Challenge.